 Whether the stance taken by the Embassy could be challenged is doubtful.
 It is more likely that, in practice, some softening of the approach will emerge.

 That is certainly what appears to take place within the prefectures in France, in the issue of residence permits.
-Fabien Pellisier, an insurance broker who runs an English-language health insurance service in France, states that: "We provide health insurance to many foreign nationals for visa applications and, except when the application is otherwise marginal, the theoretical rules are not the ones applied on the field.
+Fabien Pelissier, an insurance broker who runs an English-language health insurance service in France, states that: "We provide health insurance to many foreign nationals for visa applications and, except when the application is otherwise marginal, the theoretical rules are not the ones applied on the field.
 In the overwhelming majority of cases, officials accept a wide definition of 'full' medical cover, on premiums that are bearable, as long as it covers the duration of the visa, is automatically renewed and shows that "medical treatments" are covered.
 Absence of a mention of an exclusion on the certificate of insurance is also important, but if one meets all those criteria then you're probably all set.."

-We can also report that one of the policies issued by the company has been accepted by the French Embassy for a visa application.
-This occurred after the applicant presented a policy from a UK insurer that was refused.
+We can also report that one of the policies issued by the company has been accepted by Embassy and Consulate authorities around the world for a visa application.
 The cost of the policy is around €1,000 for someone in their 50s.
 More information from our insurer in the link below.
-That said, there appears to be a lack of consistency in the treatment of visa applications, and it is something of a lottery whether a health policy will be accepted.
-For that reason, the broker offers a refund of the premium if the policy is refused.
+The broker offers a refund of the premium if the policy is refused before the start date.